johncf/editor-design/README.md

 ![Architecture diagram](img/arch.svg)

-### Concerns of Core
+### Concerns of The Core

 - [Text management](#text-management)
 - Handle text editing operations: insert, delete
 - Handle history operations: undo, redo
-- File IO: concerning the actual file, and its swap and undo files
+- File I/O of the actual file, and its backup/history file
+  - This should perhaps be made customizable to allow plugins to provide support for new protocols.
-- Serve buffer contents in chunks on-demand.
+- Serve text in chunks on-demand.
-  - When the shell requests for a range of lines, it may specify a maxlength, to avoid fetching huge lines at once.
-- Serving buffer summaries such as number of lines, byte-count per line

-### Concerns of Shell
+### Concerns of The Shell

 - Buffer management
   - The Core is part of each buffer
-- Typesetting and rendering
-- Cursor movements, text selection, and scrolling
+- Cursor book-keeping: cursor position, text selection
-- User input handling
+- Scrolling book-keeping: total lines, line wraps, visible text
-  - Key mappings (The Core has no concept of keys)
+- Key mappings (incl. macros)
-  - Macros
+- Extensions management
+  - Communication with external plugins
   - Syntax highlighting
-  - Parser implemented as a separate independent component
   - Text completion
 - Search and replace

-- Integration with external tools
+### Concerns of The Skin

+- Text rendering (incl. typesetting)
+- User input handling

 ## Text management